Bellarine Peninsula self-guided nature walks FAQ

 How do I pay?

-Either pay by credit card over the phone, bank or post office cheque made payable to FOOTPRINT WALKS, or via internet banking as a direct deposit.
+Follow this simple online booking process and pay online via credit card.
 Once received, your booking is confirmed at that price and all you have to do is get excited and start walking to build up the legs!

 Tips for happy walkers